Yield variations are for 80% determined by weather

 Our products and services are based on output from the ECMWF model.
 This model forecasts global weather at 9 km resolution, which is the best resolution available.
 By combining high resolution global weather data with local field knowledge, our products are both customized and scalable.
 We distinguish ourselves from other weather companies by providing tools that optimize decision making based on weather probabilities.
 Planning of typical farming activities such as planting, irrigating or hiring labour workers are forwarded or postponed based on our services.

-Visit our project page (link to portfolio) for reference projects where we deliver high impact weather forecasts, for example:
+Visit our project page for reference projects where we deliver high impact weather forecasts, for example:

 - Agri-weather forecasts per mobile text message